HackNuke/botlib/README.rst

 For programming the bot you have to have the code available as employing your own code requires that you install your own bot as the system bot.
 This is to not have a directory to read modules from to add commands to the bot but include the own programmed modules directly into the python code, so only trusted code (your own written code) is included and runnable.
 Reading random code from a directory is what gets avoided.
 As experience tells os.popen and __import__, importlib are avoided, the bot scans modules from sys.path.
-Maybe sys.path security issues need to be adressed again.
-This also avoids running other then own written code.

 Data is stored on disk where objects are time versioned and the last version saved on disk is served to the user layer.
 Files are JSON dumps that are